Quotients of buildings by groups acting freely on chambers

 Let $M$ be a Coxeter matrix.
-A \textbf{Weyl graph} of type $M$ is a pre-Weyl graph of type $M$ which additionally satisfies the following property, \begin{enumerate} [itemindent=0cm, leftmargin=1.9cm] \item [\textbf{(W)}] homotopic geodesics have the same $W$-length. \end{enumerate} A Weyl graph $\cW$ is called a \textbf{building} if $\cW$ is connected and simply connected.
+Let a \emph{Weyl graph} of type $M$ be a pre-Weyl graph of type $M$ which additionally satisfies the following Weyl property, \begin{enumerate} [itemindent=0cm, leftmargin=1.9cm] \item [\textbf{(W)}] homotopic geodesics have the same $W$-length. \end{enumerate} A Weyl graph $\cW$ is called a \emph{building} if $\cW$ is connected and simply connected.
 For all $s,t\in S$ with $s\neq t$ and $m_{st}<\infty$, every $(s,t)$-cycle in a building is a suite.
 Therefore the Weyl data of a building is just the simple Weyl data induced by its chamber system.
 Notice that $2$-Weyl graphs are exactly pre-Weyl graphs whose $2$-residues are Weyl graphs.
 Notice also that the residues of Weyl graphs are again Weyl graphs, thus Weyl graphs are $2$-Weyl.
 See \autoref{rem:weylisbuilding} for a demonstration that our chosen definition of a building is equivalent to a classical definition which appears in \cite{ronanlectures}.
-We'll denote Weyl graphs which are buildings by $\Delta$.
+We will denote Weyl graphs which are buildings by $\Delta$.

-\paragraph{The Metrization of the Fundamental Groupoid.} Property (W) allows us to define the \textbf{$W$-length} ${[\gga]}_W$ of a homotopy class of galleries $[\gga]$ in a Weyl graph to be the $W$-length of the geodesics which it contains.
-Thus, ${[\gga]}_W=\gga_W$.
-The function,
+Property (W) allows us to define the \emph{$W$-length} ${[\gamma]}_W$ of a homotopy class of galleries $[\gamma]$ in a Weyl graph to be the $W$-length of the geodesics which it contains.
+Thus, ${[\gamma]}_W=\gamma_W$.
+The function

-is called the \textbf{metrization} of the fundamental groupoid $\overline{\cW}$ of $\cW$.
+is called the \emph{metrization} of the fundamental groupoid $\overline{\cW}$ of $\cW$.

 \begin{prop} A connected pre-Weyl graph $\cW$ is a building if and only if $\cW$ satisfies property (B). \end{prop}